 Last week at re:Invent, AWS announced the general availability of AWS Outposts, the hybrid cloud play from AWS which has been in preview since re:Invent 2018.
 What is AWS Outpost?
-Let’s say customers have workloads that they simply have to run on premise, then AWS now have an option to provide AWS services running on AWS hardware running in a rack delivered and installed by AWS in the customer’s on premises datacenter.
+Let’s say customers have workloads that they simply have to run on-premise, then AWS now has an option to provide AWS services running on AWS hardware running in a rack delivered and installed by AWS in the customer’s on-premises datacenter.

 Why Would You Need AWS Running Locally?